SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. image:: ../images/stringSubstring_2x.png
    :align: center

-Because subscripts don't have their own in-memory storage, you don't have to pay the performance cost of copying anything from the original string.
+Because substrings don't have their own in-memory storage, you don't have to pay the performance cost of copying anything from the original string.
 This characteristic makes substrings well suited for short-term storage,